Version2beta/talks/workshops/elixir_automata_and_zombies_2020/talk.md

 History:

-* Last year's A gentle introduction to functional programming with Elixir
+* Created by British mathematician John Horton Conway in 1970
+* Requires only an initial or "seed" state and runs on its own from there
+* The rules make for interesting, repeatable patterns that people have given names like "glider gun" and "puffer breeder"
-* Global Day of Code Retreat
+* Solving Conway's Game of Life is the problem used during the Global Day of Code Retreat
-* Conway's Game of Life
-* Fun with variations
+* Fun with variations -
+  * Fixed vs growing grid
+  * Wrap around
+  * Mobius strip
+  * Globe
+  * Not cells but homes and neighborhoods
+  * Seed with population data, display on a map
-* Conway's Game of Zombie Summer Camp
+* Conway's Game of Zombie Summer Camp at That Conference

 Objectives:

+* Expressions
+* Atoms
+* Tuples
+* Lists
+* Functions
-* Almost entirely code
+* Modules
 * Create a new project in Elixir
+  * I'll be using Visual Studio Code
+* Set up tests
 * Basic data structures and optional types
 * Working with lists and tuples (not the optimal approach)
 * Type specs for functions (optional)